 So far, layout has been a linear process that handles open tags and close tags independently.
 But web pages are trees, and look like them: borders and backgrounds visually nest inside one another.
-To support that, this chapter switches to tree-based layout, where the tree of elements is transformed into a tree of layout objects for the visual elements of the page.
-In the process, we’ll make our web pages more colorful with backgrounds.
+To support that, this chapter switches to tree-based layout, where the tree of elements is transformed into a tree of layout objects before drawing.
+In the process, we’ll make web pages more colorful with backgrounds.

 Right now, our browser lays out an element’s open and close tags